 The Federal Communications Commission (FCC) is now using a National Lifeline Eligibility Verifier to review an applicant's Lifeline eligibility.
 It will be used each year when you complete Annual Certification.

-Colorado, Mississippi, New Mexico and Utah will be the first states to use the National Verifier.
+Colorado, Idaho, Mississippi, New Hampshire, New Mexico and Utah will be the first states to use the National Verifier.

 How will this affect you?